brpo01/aws-cloud-solution/aws-cloud.md

   - Select the VPC you created
   - For health checks, select HTTP and health check path as /healthstatus
   - Add Tags
-  - Register Tooling instance as target
+  - Register wordpress instance as target

 - Create an internal ALB